US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 SCHG is the US-listed ticker for Schwab US Large-Cap Growth ETF, issued by Schwab.
 Tracks the Dow Jones US Large-Cap Growth Total Stock Market Index — ~250 large-cap US growth stocks.
 TER is 0.04% per year, with a trailing 12-month distribution yield of approximately 0.5%.
 Distributions are paid quarterly.

-Where can I buy SCHG from New Zealand?
+Where to buy SCHG from New Zealand

-NZ tax
+NZ tax treatment

 How is SCHG taxed for NZ investors?